 Support distributed sources and processing.
 Knowledge processing middleware should permit the integration of information from distributed sources and the distribution of processing across multiple computers.
-For UAVs, sources may include cameras, GPS sensors, and laser range scanners as well as higher level geographical information systems and declarative specifications of objects and their behaviors.
-Knowledge processing middleware should be sufficiently flexible to allow the integration of these into a coherent processing system while minimizing restrictions on connection topologies and the type of information being processed.
+For UAVs, sources may include color and thermal cameras, GPS sensors, and laser range scanners as well as higher level geographical information systems and declarative specifications of objects and their normal behaviors.
+Knowledge processing middleware should be sufficiently flexible to allow the integration of such sources into a coherent processing system while minimizing restrictions on connection topologies and the type of information being processed.